dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 In the previous code:

   * `builder.Services.AddEndpointsApiExplorer();`: Enables the API Explorer, which is a service that provides metadata about the HTTP API.
 The API Explorer is used by Swagger to generate the Swagger document.
-  * `builder.Services.AddOpenApiDocument(config => {...});`: Adds the Swagger OpenAPI document generator to the application services and configures it to provides more information about the API, such as its title and version.
+  * `builder.Services.AddOpenApiDocument(config => {...});`: Adds the Swagger OpenAPI document generator to the application services and configures it to provide more information about the API, such as its title and version.
 For information on providing more robust API details, see <xref:tutorials/get-started-with-nswag#customize-api-documentation>

 * Add the following highlighted code to the next line after `app` is defined in line `var app = builder.Build();`